 China to raise gasoline, diesel retail prices

-The prices of both fuels will both go up by 100 yuan (US$14.3) per tonne, according to the National Development and Reform Commission.
+The price of gasoline will go up by 150 yuan (US$22.9) per ton, while that of diesel will increase by 145 yuan, according to the National Development and Reform Commission.